thosgood/this-weeks-finds/markdown/151-200/week159.md

 group manifold approach and its applications to conformal supergravity, Ann.
 Phys.
 136 (1981), 398.

-Here\'s another formulation of 11d supergravity I\'d like to check out:
+Here's another formulation of 11d supergravity I'd like to check out:

 6\) Martin Cederwall, Ulf Gran, Mikkel Nielsen, and Bengt Nillson, Generalised 11-dimensional supergravity, available as